tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### amendmentProperty

 - Name: bdqffdq:amendmentProperty
-- Definition: Category of object properties that apply to Amendments
+- Definition: Category of object properties that apply to Amendmentts

 ********************